 Falling is a typical part of development as children walk, climb, run, jump, play and explore their environment.
-While most falls in children don’t cause serious injury, nearly 4,500 children from birth to 14 years were admitted to a hospital as a result of a fall in 2018.
+While most falls in children don’t cause serious injury, nearly 4,500 children from birth to 14 years were admitted to a hospital in a single year as a result of a fall.
 This makes falls the leading cause of hospital admissions from injury in those ages 0 to 14.

 As children grow older, where they fall changes.